gemechu14/CT/README.md

 # CATER-STREET
-# custOnboard-app
 # Cedar Backend: Analytics as a Service

 ## Introduction
-Cedar Backend is a Node.js application that serves as an Analytics as a Service platform, designed to provide scalable and efficient analytics capabilities to its users.
+Cedar Backend is a Node.js application that serves as an Analytics as a Service platform, designed to provide users with scalable and efficient analytics capabilities.
 It integrates with Azure Active Directory for secure authentication and utilizes PostgreSQL as the database managed through Sequelize ORM.

 ## Architecture
 The Cedar backend follows a layered architecture that separates concerns and promotes scalability and maintainability: